 Ethics Committee Permission is required since January 2022 and articles that do not receive Ethics Committee Permission will not be accepted.
-In studies that require ethics committee permission, information about the permission (name of the committee, date and number) should be added as a footnote with reference to the title of the article as follows “Ethics committee approval of this article was taken from ............. (name of the committee), with ....... (date), ......... (number).”
+In studies that require ethics committee permission, information about the permission (name of the committee, date and number) should be added at the end of the article as follows “Ethics committee approval of this article was taken from .............
+(Name of the committee), with .......
+(Date), .........
+(Number).”
 In case reports, information about the informed voluntary consent/consent form being signed should be included within the method section of the article.
 You can find detailed information about Ethics Committee on our CODE OF ETHICS page.

 In Journal of Social Sciences, original studies, translations, research notes, book and thesis evaluations, edition critiques, and studies like that within the scope of Social Sciences are published.
 Manuscripts to be sent to the Journal of Social Sciences is required to be original manuscripts that fills a gap in the field or a review that evaluates previously published studies and presents new and remarkable views on this subject.

 All scientific and legal responsibilities of the manuscripts published in the journal belong to the authors.
 The subjects that the manuscripts center on both in terms of content and ideas are related to the academic attitude and opinion of the author, and it cannot be associated with the publication policies of the journal.
 Journal of Social Sciences does not accept any liability.

 If the article is derived from the thesis or the symposium paper, this should be indicated by giving footnote to the article title. i.e., This study is derived from the master’s / doctoral thesis titled ………… which was approved by the Institute of ……….. on ………...

 Manuscripts to be published in the Journal of Social Sciences must not have been previously published or must not be in the evaluation process of other publication.
 Papers that were previously presented at a scientific meeting can be accepted, provided this is clearly stated.